fawazahmed0/mba-course/README.md

 ### Donate:
-Please do consider donating, if this was helpful to you: https://fawazahmed0.github.io/donate
+Please do consider donating, if this was helpful to you:<br>
+https://fawazahmed0.github.io/donate